WHAT WOULD RAV KOOK ZT”L SAY TO THE NATION OF ISRAEL TODAY?

 The individuals and the parties, each of whom finds their talents best suited for one of these three areas, will join together in friendship and recognition of the positive mission and contribution of the other…Each will recognize the positive aspect of each party…

-When we look intelligently at the eruptions from which we so much suffer in our generation, we know that there is only one way before us.
+When we look intelligently at the eruptions from which we are suffering so much in our generation, we know that there is only one way before us.
 Everyone, every individual and group, must take this understanding to heart.

 Thus together with the defensiveness that each feels toward the particular party to which they are attached by natural temperament, habit and education, they will also know how to respect and use the strengths that reside in other persons and parties, in order to complete themselves and their own group…